Home About us Immigration Permits & Visa's Business Services

 • Adaptable to both small and large businesses

-• Difficult and expensive to establish compared to Close Corporations and Sole Proprietorship
+• Difficult and expensive to establish compared to Close Corporations and Sole Proprietorship, although it is now unlikely you will be able to purchase a new close corporation following their withdrawal in 2011.

-• A Private Company ((Pty) limited) must have at least one and no more than fifty shareholders
+• A Private Company ((Pty) limited) must have at least one shareholder.
+This can be a foreign entity or another Pty Ltd or close corporation.